nlpie/nlp-adapt/README.md

 - You must have a username and password to access the full UMLS.
 - Amicus will fail when non "Annotation" types are exported from NLP-TAB
+- *OSX USERS*: `.DS_STORE` file can cause annotation systems to fail.
+- NLP-TAB requires time to index some representative files after each annotation system run.
+Shutting down during this process will result in an unknown state that is difficult to recover from. `curl -XDELETE localhost:9200/_all` issued from the command line will reset all of the NLP-TAB indices.

 ## Future Work
 A variety of improvements will be made to this system.
 The following section is intended to provide a road map for your own continuous integration and planning.